aplteam/Tatin/docs/Introduction.md

 ## Requirements

-* Tatin requires version 18.0 or later.
+* Tatin requires Dyalog version 18.0 or later.
 It will come automatically with version 19.0 but must be installed in ealier versions.

 * It needs Unicode --- Classic is not supported.

 * The Tatin client runs on Windows, Linux and Mac-OS.

-* The Tatin server runs on Windows (as a Service) and on Linux (as a Docker image). and Mac-OS.
+* The Tatin server runs on Windows (as a Service) and on Linux (as a Docker image) and Mac-OS.

-* Tatin is not compatible with SALT, although the extension `.dyalog` is supported for the time being.
+* Tatin is not compatible with SALT, although the extension `.dyalog` is supported.

   In particular Tatin requires source files to carry exacly one APL object, be that a function, an operator, an array, a class script, an interface script or a namespace script.